Expository Text Generation: Imitate, Retrieve, Paraphrase: Introduction

+To facilitate the goals of accuracy and organization, we require the generated output to contain \textbf{up-to-date facts} found in the knowledge source, and maintain a \textbf{consistent style} dictated by the expository document domain.
+For example in Figure~\ref{fig:expository}, the gold college texts are organized and phrased similarly, discussing the institutions' founding, enrollment, setting, and size.
+However, finding these facts is nontrivial, as they may be scattered in the knowledge source.
+Further, sentences with the required style may not exist in the knowledge source, so the style must be learned from expository texts in the training set.
+Thus, expository text generation models must tackle both challenges of (1) obtaining the dispersed, relevant facts from the knowledge source; and (2) faithfully rewording said facts in a learned style of the expository document domain.

-Current language models (LMs) \cite{lewis2019bart, raffel2020exploring, touvron2023llama} are unaligned with these goals of expository text generation, due to their inability to plan which specific facts should be retrieved for the output \cite{puduppully2019data} and tendency to hallucinate when paraphrasing facts \cite{10.1145/3571730}.
-For example, in Figure~\ref{fig:expository}, we find that ChatGPT and LED generate documents that resemble college descriptions, but hallucinate many incorrect key facts, such as the institution's founding and enrollment, significantly weakening the credibility of the document.
+Large language models (LLMs) \cite{brown2020language, touvron2023llama} cannot directly be applied to our task, given their inability to search for up-to-date information in corpora.
+Hence, a better solution is to leverage retrieval-augmented LMs \cite{lewis2020retrieval, izacard2022few}.
+However, these models tend to produce inaccurate expository texts.
+For example, in Figure~\ref{fig:expository}, we find that RAG and LLaMA with DPR generate texts that resemble the style of college descriptions, but hallucinate several facts, such as the institution's founding and enrollment, weakening the credibility of the text.